Still Human

 I Believe in You

 We may feel like we don’t or shouldn’t need others to believe in us, but in reality, we do.
 It matters to feel like we matter, that we have worth and that others believe we can do the things we set out to.
-Even if momentarily it can unblock those concrete barriers we often put up in our own mind – sometimes just long to make a breakthrough or take action before they close back in again.

 Read More